ojaswa1942/ibm-banking-api/README.md

 	- Get account details by account number
 	- Search for all accounts by matching name and/or email
 	- Transfer money from one account to another (source, destination, amount)

+### Notes for reference
+- Mongo Replicasets require a pre-shared key between each replica instance or authorization.
+However, I've noticed that it was not required when setting up via docker-compose, and only seem to be essential in a certain case, which I could not yet identify.